 Since the Next Steps was created in 1998, McCreary has taken the results of the BC Adolescent Health Survey (BC AHS) back to thousands of youth in communities across BC.
 The goals of the Next Steps are to:

-Since 1998, there have been many different versions of the Next Steps, ranging from a half day workshop to projects that have run for two years.
-The BC AHS V Next Steps, which ran between 2014 and 2016, this initiative was designed to engage youth for three to six months, and took place in eight communities.
+There have been many different versions of the Next Steps, ranging from a half day workshop to projects that have run for two years.
+The BC AHS V Next Steps, which ran between 2014 and 2016, engaged youth for three to six months in eight BC communities.

 For the accompanying powerpoint presentation, please click here.

 You may also be interested in our toolkit created following AHS IV: AHS IV: Toolkit to Engage Youth in Community Action.

-The Next Steps with youth in custody project returned the results of McCreary's Youth in Custody Survey to youth at the three BC Youth Custody Centres.
+The Next Steps with youth in custody project shared the results of McCreary's Youth in Custody Survey to youth in three three BC Youth Custody Centres.

-Read more about the Next Steps in custody, and watch claymation videos by clicking here.
+Read more about the Next Steps with youth in custody, and watch claymation videos by clicking here.

 Aboriginal Next Steps